Fluorsid: Products

-The company develops the entire fluorine chain, from the extraction of fluorite to hydrofluoric acid, with the production and marketing of its derivatives as well as the sale of non-ferrous metals dedicated to the aluminum, fluoropolymer and steel markets, but also to the production of gypsum and anhydrite for the construction sector.
+The company is part of the fluorine value chain, with the production and marketing of its derivatives for the aluminum and special steels markets, through to the valorisation of the by-product GYPSOS, anhydrous calcium sulphate (better known as anhydrite), for the construction and cement industries.
 The production of sulfuric acid serves the producers of fertilizers, synthetic detergents and pharmaceutical companies.

-Among the chemical products there are high density aluminum fluoride made with dry process, anhydrous hydrofluoric acid in aqueous version (from 2018 to 2021 even in anidrous form in Porto Marghera plant, then sold), sulfuric acid from molten sulfur with the Double Contact Double Absorption process, synthetic cryolite, fluorite (a raw material for many subsequent processes), calcium fluoride and R22, raw material for the production of many fluoropolymers.
+Among the chemical products there are high density aluminum fluoride made with dry process, anhydrous hydrofluoric acid in aqueous version (from 2018 to 2021 even in anidrous form in Porto Marghera plant, then sold), sulfuric acid from molten sulfur with the Double Contact Double Absorption process, synthetic cryolite and calcium fluoride.
 Fluorsid produces also calcium sulphate in various forms (raw, milled or granular) and it is sold under the trade name Gypsos.

-As for metals, the company is the leading European producer of powders, granules and shavings of magnesium and exports worldwide over 90% of its annual production as well as powders and granules of titanium.
-Through partner companies then exchanges and produces base metals (copper, zinc, lead, nickel, tin and aluminum), ferrous and non-ferrous alloys, semi-finished metals, steel and other metals for refining, and produces of catalysts and for high-precision applications.

 Headquarters and production plants

 The administrative headquarters and the offices of the company are located in via Vegezio Milan, in the Citylife district, while the production plants are scattered in several countries in Europe.

 The company's first plant, that is as well the registered office, is located in Macchiareddu (in the territory of Assemini), an industrial area on the outskirts of Cagliari, in Sardinia.
 It has been built when fluorite was still extracted in Gerrei.
 Here aluminum fluoride, sulfuric acid, synthetic cryolite, calcium fluoride and calcium sulfate are produced under the Gypsos brand.
 Aluminum fluoride is produced in five parallel production lines.
 The last two built, in 2008 and 2013, are equipped with highly efficient double-bed reactors.
 Sulfuric acid is produced in two parallel plants, the first built in 2002 and the second, of the same capacity, in 2013.
 The raw material for both plants is molten sulfur from nearby Saras in Sarroch's refinery, which guarantees the absence of dangerous dust.
 The process is highly exothermic and, thanks to a very efficient heat recovery, huge quantities of steam are generated and sent to two turbine generators of 5 and 7 MW capacity.
 These ones, starting from a zero-km by-product, allow the plant to be self-sufficient in terms of sulfuric acid, steam and electricity without the use of fuels, carbon dioxide emissions or other greenhouse gases.